How to Show the Language Bar on Your Desktop or Taskbar in Windows 11

 Show Desktop Language Bar

-Set-WinLanguageBarOption -UseLegacyLanguageBarOr, this command shows the desktop language bar and allows different input methods for each app window:
+Set-WinLanguageBarOption -UseLegacyLanguageBarAlternatively, this command displays the desktop language bar while permitting distinct input methods for every separate app window:

 Set-WinLanguageBarOption -UseLegacyLanguageBar -UseLegacySwitchModeShow Taskbar Language Bar (Default)